 3 sc tog= 3 single crochet stitches together;

 The pattern uses US crochet terminology.

-If you like to support my work, buy me a cup of coffee:
+If you like to support my work as a crochet designer and support providing more free patterns and designs, buy me a cup of coffee:

 The pattern for the crochet Trinity Scarf: